 The school has an active Parent & Friends Association (PFA) which raises funds for use within the school.
-In 2020-21, the PFA's ability to raise funds was limited by the Covid-19 pandemic.
-However, despite this limitation, the PFA have donated £1005 to the school as a contribution towards the cost of the trips and activities that were able to go ahead in the earlier part of the academic year.
+Through fundraising activities, the PFA have donated £3698 to the school as a contribution towards the cost of the trips and other activities during the academic year.
 The school is grateful to the PFA for their efforts in raising funds to enhance the opportunities and experiences for our children.